Azure-Samples/deepseek-js/docs/readme.md

   - azure-openai
   - ai-services
 urlFragment: deepseek-js
-name: Azure OpenAI secure UI starter
+name: DeepSeek-R1 JavaScript starter
-description: Reusable OpenAI secure UI and infrastructure for AI Chat with Azure.
+description: DeepSeek-R1 on Azure with secure UI and infrastructure.
 ---

 <!-- Learn samples onboarding: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main -->
 <!-- prettier-ignore -->
-This sample shows how to deploy a secure [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) infrastructure with reusable components to build a web UI with authentication.
-It provides a starting point for building secure AI chat applications, using [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles) permissions and OpenAI API SDKs with [keyless (Entra) authentication](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview).
+This sample shows how to deploy a secure [Azure AI Services](https://learn.microsoft.com/azure/ai-services/what-are-ai-services) infrastructure with DeepSeek-R1 model, along with reusable components to build a web UI with authentication.
+It provides a starting point for building secure AI chat applications, using [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles) permissions and Azure AI Inference SDK with [keyless (Entra) authentication](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview).
 The backend resources are secured within an [Azure Virtual Network](https://learn.microsoft.com/azure/virtual-network/virtual-networks-overview), and the frontend is hosted on [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).

+> [!NOTE]
+> The DeepSeek-R1 model focus is on complex reasoning tasks, and it is not designed for general conversation.
+It is best suited for tasks that require a deep understanding of the context and a complex reasoning process to provide an answer.
+> This also means that you may experience longer response times compared to other models, because it simulates a though process (englobed under the `<think>` tag) before providing an actual answer.

 ![Animation showing the chat app in action](./images/demo.gif)

 ## Overview

 Building AI applications can be complex and time-consuming, but using accelerator components with Azure allows to greatly simplify the process.
-This template provides a starting point for building a secure UI with Azure OpenAI, using a keyless authentication mechanism and a virtual network to secure the backend resources.
+This template provides a starting point for building a secure UI with Azure AI Services, using a keyless authentication mechanism and a virtual network to secure the backend resources.
 It also demonstrates how to set up user authentication and authorization with configurable providers with [Azure Static Web Apps Easy Auth](https://learn.microsoft.com/azure/static-web-apps/authentication-authorization).

 ![Application architecture](./images/architecture-secure.drawio.png)